Melford Nicholas

-Melford Nicholas is a Member of Parliament and Cabinet Minister.
+Melford Nicholas is an Antiguan politician, Member of Parliament and Cabinet Minister.
 He is currently the parliamentary representative for St. John's City East.
 He is a member of the Antigua and Barbuda Labour Party.

 Early life

 He was born and raised in St. Johnston, Saint John.

 Political career

 He founded the Organisation for National Development, and he first contested in the 2009 general elections, the Organisation for National Development later merged into the Antigua and Barbuda Labour Party.

 Nicholas won the St. John's City East seat under the Antigua and Barbuda Labour Party in both the 2014 and 2018 general elections.
 On 18 June 2014, he was appointed Minister of Information, Broadcasting, Telecommunications, and Information Technology, and still is the Minister as of January 2021.

+He was elected again to the House of Representatives in the 2023 general elections for the St. John's City East Constituency and confirmed as Minister of Information, Communication Technologies (ICTs), Utilities and Energy in the Government of the Prime Minister Gaston Browne.